parodos-dev/serverless-workflows/mta/README.md

-# MTA - migration analysis workflow
+# MTA - Migration Analysis Workflow

 # Synopsis
 This workflow is an assessment workflow type, that invokes an application analysis workflow using [MTA][1]